AndreiCherniaev/bladeRF.wiki.git.git.git./Tasks.md

 ### Current Items ###
 - Figure out why linux has a bandwidth allocation issue after a ^c from a program
-- Get gr-osmosdr using async interface
+- Get gr-osmosdr using async interface (In progress, touch base with horizon)
 - Get CLI using async interface
 - Add device caching to bladeRF src/sink gr-osmosdr to allow for full-duplex support
 - Verify operation with GQRX